 Top Business School Accolades?
 Excellent work ethic?
 Successful demonstration of leadership skills at the expense of making many boardroom enemies?
 All these are regular remarks on most women executives’ record.
 But we still struggle to be accepted into the ‘inner circle’ of the business.
 In spite of all the hard work, business decisions are often made during one of those informal all-male meet-ups at the golf course.
 While it’s enough to drive you crazy with frustration, we ask you, why not take the easy route?
-Golf is a fun and engaging game where women can shoot through the glass ceiling of business and the pesky fairways.
+Golf is a fun and engaging game where women can shoot the golf ball through the glass ceiling of business and the pesky fairways.
 It might be time for women to reconsider that golf membership and get out in the sun.

 Penetrating Informal Networks